 WE provide surgical masks, disinfectant spray, surface wipes, hand wipes, hand sanitizers, and goggles to our Caregivers as needed.
 And when possible to our clients.

 WE have added another layer of protection for our Caregivers - Face Shields.
 These have now been given to every Caregiver.
 They are to be worn in addition to a mask and other PPE while the Caregiver is in your home or residence facility.
 This was effective December 1, 2020.

-Since the virus is known to spread via airborne and droplets, mask and face shield combinations are logical precautionary measures for decreasing the spread by having two-layers of protection while Caregivers are providing care for you or your loved one.
+The virus is known to spread via airborne droplets.
+Therefore mask and face shield combinations are logical precautionary measures for decreasing the spread.
+This provides two-layers of protection while Caregivers are caring for you or your loved one.

 WE required all Caregivers to have a COVID-19 test as a baseline.
 Unfortunately, until daily home testing is made available to everyone, it is impossible to ascertain a true negative result.

 WE are working with many of our clients who have requested live-in Caregiver(s), or extra overtime hours from their current Caregiver(s).
 This will help to reduce the number of people they come in contact with on a daily basis and therefore reduce the possibility of infection.

 WE require all Caregivers to complete a daily COVID-19 questionnaire.
 It asks for their temperature, if they feel sick, about their recent travel, and other relevant questions pertaining to COVID-19.

 They must complete these questions and affirm their answers before they are allowed to log into our CareSmartz360 Management System and provide care to our patients.
 The Dorson team is notified immediately to follow up if any of the answers suggest that the Caregiver has contracted the virus or has otherwise been exposed to someone with the virus.